Kentrell Brice: 2018

-On January 1, 2018, the Green Bay Packers announced their decision to fire defensive coordinator Dom Capers.
-On January 10, 2018, the Green Bay Packers announced their decision to hire former Cleveland Browns' head coach Mike Pettine as their new defensive coordinator.
-During training camp, Brice competed to be the starting strong safety against Josh Jones after it was left vacant by the departure of Morgan Burnett in free agency.
-Head coach Mike McCarthy named Brice and Ha Ha Clinton-Dix the starting safeties to begin the regular season in 2018.
+On January 1, 2018, the Packers announced their decision to fire defensive coordinator Dom Capers.
+On January 10, 2018, the Packers announced their decision to hire former Cleveland Browns head coach Mike Pettine as their new defensive coordinator.
+During training camp, Brice competed to be the starting strong safety against Jones after it was left vacant by the departure of Burnett in free agency.
+McCarthy named Brice and Ha Ha Clinton-Dix the starting safeties to begin the regular season in 2018.
 They started alongside cornerbacks Tramon Williams and Kevin King.

-He started in the Green Bay Packers' season-opener against the Chicago Bears and recorded nine combined tackles and made his first career sack on Bears' quarterback Mitchell Trubisky in the first quarter of their 24–23 victory.
+He started in the Packers' season-opener against the Bears and recorded nine combined tackles and made his first career sack on Bears' quarterback Mitchell Trubisky in the first quarter of their 24–23 victory.
 Brice appeared in 14 games and started 10 of them.
 On December 1, 2018, he was fined $26,739 for lowering his head to tackle Dalvin Cook, which led to him being injured.
 He finished the season with 50 tackles (40 solo), a sack and two pass deflections.
 However, his 2018 season was a disappointment, as he missed 12 of his 57 total tackle attempts on the season and allowed a passer rating of 150.1 on 29 throws into his primary coverage.

 On February 28, 2019, Brice expressed interest in returning to the Packers and receiving a contract extension.
-However, on March 13, 2019, the Packers declined a tender for Brice, making him a unrestricted free agent.
+However, on March 13, 2019, the Packers declined a tender for Brice, making him an unrestricted free agent.

 Tampa Bay Buccaneers

-On March 18, 2019, Brice signed a one-year deal with the Tampa Bay Buccaneers.
+On March 18, 2019, Brice signed a one-year deal with the Buccaneers.
 On August 31, 2019, Brice was released by the Buccaneers.

 Seattle Dragons

-In October 2019, Brice was selected by the Seattle Dragons in the 2020 XFL Draft.
+In October 2019, Brice was selected by the Seattle Dragons of the XFL in the 2020 XFL draft.
 He was released during mini-camp in December 2019.

 Chicago Bears

-On January 8, 2020, Brice signed a reserve/future contract with the Chicago Bears.
+On January 8, 2020, Brice signed a reserve/future contract with the Bears.
 He was waived on July 26.